 American English as a Second Language Students for whom English is their second language should take the American English as a Second Language (AESL) placement test which consists of a writing sample, a 45 minute grammar test, and a reading test.
 An oral interview may also be required.
 Students must contact the AESL Coordinator, at 215-968-8018, for information on testing, advising and registering for classes.

 The purpose of placement testing is to assess the level of student learning and skills for placement at the appropriate level in courses.
 If test results do not meet the standards of college-level courses, students are required to register in courses which help them to improve their learning and skills and increase their opportunity to succeed in college work.

 The placement tests are given on regularly-scheduled days and at other times when demand is adequate.
 For additional Placement Testing information and to view the Placement Testing Schedule.

 Placement tests may not be taken a second time unless permission is granted by the Academic Department.

 Test scores are entered on transcripts for College use but are removed from those transcripts sent to off-campus locations, such as other colleges or employers.

 Test scores are valid for placement purposes for three years.
-If a student does not enroll in the College within three years, new testing will be required.
+If a student does not register and fulfill courses tested into within 3 years, new placement scores will be required.